 Why join the AMC?

-In a 2013 external review of the AMC, its accreditation and assessment processes were judged to be international best practice.
-The AMC achieves this outcome through its team of highly skilled, professional and committed staff.
+The AMC’s purpose is to ensure that standards of education, training and assessment of the medical profession protect and promote the health of the Australian Community.
+The AMC successfully performs this role through its team of highly skilled, professional and committed staff.
 There are opportunities to contribute your own skills and knowledge to the ongoing development of a high performing organisation.

 Our staff value the: